Pipedream with Dylan Pierce

 00:27:47 - Dylan Pierce

 You know, that's a really good question.
 I don't know.
 I would have to take a look.
 I wonder if I'm just typing this wrong.
 So for some reason during the demo, it did not pull in the correct NPM package.
-It tried to grab our Axios, like a custom Axios package, which is incorrect, but I believe that the, the Puppeteer code itself is correct.
-And.
-And for those who want to interact with the Pipedream AI without, you know, making an account, you can go to our Slack and talk to our AI agent there.
+It tried to grab our custom Axios package, which is incorrect, but I believe the Puppeteer code itself is correct.
+And for those who want to interact with the Pipedream AI without making an account, you can go to our Slack and talk to our AI agent there.
 It's also trained.
-So cool.
-It grabbed the H1 and it returned it.
-I use this feature extensively to create a Reddit scraper because Reddit, the API has been locked off.
+So, cool, it grabbed the H1 and returned it.
+I use this feature extensively to create a Reddit scraper because the Reddit API has been locked off.
 You have to pay a ridiculous amount of money to use it.
-So now I have a scraper that I didn't have to go in and like, remember all the query selectors.
-I gave it a snippet of HTML in this prompt and I said, please grab the Reddit comments from this HTML and gave it an example and it was smart enough to pull out the individual, like upvotes, name, comment, etc.
+So now I have a scraper, and I didn't have to go in and remember all the query selectors.
+I gave it a snippet of HTML in this prompt and said, "Please grab the Reddit comments from this HTML," and gave it an example, and it was smart enough to pull out the individual upvotes, name, comment, etc.

 00:29:00 - Anthony Campolo